Mount Lesueur

 In 1849 a party led by A.C.
 Gregory ascended Mount Lesueur.
 They were followed the next year by botanical collector James Drummond on the first of his many visits to the area.

 A reserve (No.24275) was created around Mount Lesueur for "educational purposes" in the 1950s.
 A more extensive area was gazetted as a national park in 1992.

 Mount Lesueur has an extremely high level of plant biodiversity, making it of immense research and conservation importance to botanists.

+It has been identified with coal geology.